AMD Ryzen 5 7600 vs Intel Core i5-12400F

 Who should buy each?

-Choose the AMD Ryzen 5 7600 if: you want the best gaming performance with a max boost of 5.1 GHz, you prefer a cooler that runs quietly under load, or you plan to future-proof your build with DDR5 support.
+Choose the AMD Ryzen 5 7600 if: you want the best gaming performance, need a high boost clock, or plan to future-proof your system.

 Conclusion